hannakulikowska/SQL/SQL queries - Part 1.md

 </details>
 <br>

 **23. How many unique districts are our customers from?
-Retrieve the list of names for those distincts?**
+Retrieve the list of names for those distincts.**

 ```sql
 SELECT COUNT (DISTINCT district) FROM address;